 It is important to be honest with your doctor about your symptoms.
 It is important not to lie or exaggerate your symptoms… and it is equally important not to understate or hide your symptoms!
 As Mark Twain says, “If you tell the truth, you don’t have to remember anything.”

 It’s not easy to tell your doctor embarrassing things.
 If you need help to walk, eat, bathe or go to the bathroom, it’s really important to share this with your doctor.
 It’s hard to say at first, but I promise, it does get easier in time

 🌷 Be Disabled

 If you are too ill to work, one of the most important things (maybe the most important thing) you can do to help your case is get very comfortable admitting that you are disabled.
 Many people self-sabotage their cases because they are too shy to be clear with their doctor or to admit to Social Security (or admit to themselves) that they are now disabled.

 🌷 Be Medical

 If you talk to your doctor about working, discuss your medical condition and tell your doctor if there are medical reasons you cannot work.
 Tell your doctor if your symptoms keep you from being able to work.
-If you are having other kinds of problems (childcare, transportation, unemployment, bad economy, bad boss), you probably want to talk to a Social Worker, not a doctor.
-A doctor cannot help you with these things, and disability cannot approve you if these are your reasons for not working.
+If you are not working for other reasons (childcare, transportation, unemployment, bad economy, bad boss), you will not be approved for disability based on these reasons.

 🌷 Be Consistent